 Course Length: one semester

 Health education emphasizes skills and habits that enable students to plan for and live a healthy lifestyle.
 Students develop skills in communication, self-advocacy, healthy relationship management, and goal setting while building their background knowledge about health topics relevant to teenagers.
 Units of study include Cybersafety; Violence Prevention; Substance Use/Abuse; and Issues in Growth, Development, and Disease Prevention.
 An inquiry-based approach will allow students to research topics of interest, consider opposing viewpoints, and develop strategies for dealing with difficult problems.

 750 GENERAL MUSIC 7

-Grade Level:
+Grade Level: 7

 Course Length: full year, alternating days

-Students in 7th grade General Music will explore rhythm, melody, harmony, musical expression, and creativity while playing classroom instruments, learning GarageBand composition, and studying music genres.
+Students in seventh grade General Music explore rhythm, melody, harmony, musical expression, and creativity while learning to play guitar, keyboard, and a variety of classroom instruments.
+Students use the web-based software, SoundTrap, to compose and arrange electronic music.
 Students will identify and apply elements of music to create original works, using standard notation and music symbols.
-Students will listen to, analyze, improvise, and respond to a variety of musical works and genres.
+Students listen to, analyze, improvise, and respond to a variety of musical works and genres.

 752 ORCHESTRA 7

 Grade Level: